Layjins/Spider/README.md

 ##### Discussion:

 User prompt is "Please generate an image and a video based on the following text: A cat chasing a ball of yarn in a living room."
 Spider generated an image and a video according to the user prompt.
-But NExT-GPT only generated a video, failed to generate the image.
+But NExT-GPT only generated a video (besides, the content of the generated video is not consistent with the user test prompt), failed to generate the image.